Hyundai Ioniq Plug-In (2016-2022) boot space, seating & practicality

 If there are only two rear passengers, they’ll be able to make use of the central armrest, which has a couple of cupholders.
 There are also rear air vents mounted between the front seats – this structure may cause an issue for a third (central) rear passenger’s feet.
 As you’d expect, the front occupants will be the most comfortable, with decent headroom.
 Those leather seats are comfortable and supportive, too.

 The regular Hybrid offers 443 litres of boot space but this Plug-In version loses more than 100 litres because of the extra batteries beneath the boot floor.
 There’s also a space-saver spare wheel, which gives peace of mind but takes up a fair bit of room.
 Still, that’s only slightly less than you’ll find in the Toyota Prius Plug-In.

 But you’ll need to pack wisely if you’re carrying a full complement of passengers and luggage – don’t forget you’ll also need to find room for the charging cable, unless you leave that at home.
 At least the rear seats split 60:40 and fold.
 They don’t go completely flat, but yield a total boot space of 1,401 litres.

 - 1VerdictThe Hyundai Ioniq Plug-In is one of the most efficient hybrid cars around, and it’s practical too

 - 2Range, MPG, CO2 & chargingOfficially, the Hyundai Ioniq Plug-In will cover an astounding distance per gallon of fuel.
 Just make sure you keep the batteries charged

-- 6Practicality & boot space - currently readingThere’s plenty of room for people and luggage in the Hyundai Ioniq Plug-In, despite the batteries and motors taking up space
+- 6Boot space, seating & practicality - currently readingThere’s plenty of room for people and luggage in the Hyundai Ioniq Plug-In, despite the batteries and motors taking up space

 - 8Owner reviewLondoner Keith Ware shares his ownership experience of the Hyundai Ioniq Plug-In Hybrid